Our office is now open from 09:30 - 17.30 Monday to Friday.

-The Government agrees to provide a State-Guarantee for Refund Credit Notes, we are applying the rules by the end suppliers and in this case voucher is offered at this time.
+The Government agrees to provide a State-Guarantee for Refund Credit Notes, we are applying the rules by the end suppliers and in this case, a voucher is offered at this time.

 Q: Will my flights be cancelled?
 Should I change my dates?

-A: As soon as we are aware if your flight has been cancelled, we will contact all clients that are affected.
+A: As soon as we are aware that a flight has been cancelled, we will contact all clients who are affected.

-We do not know which airlines will cancel flights outright, and which will cancel only some flights as this is continuously changing by the hour.
+We do not know which airlines will cancel flights outright, and which will cancel only some flights as this is continuously changing.